AppDaemon/appdaemon/TUTORIAL.md

 ## Sunrise/Sunset Lighting

 Lets start with a simple App to turn a light on every night at sunset and off every morning at sunrise.
-Every App when first started will have its `initialize()` finction called which gives it a chance to register a callback for AppDaemons's scheduler for a specific time.
+Every App when first started will have its `initialize()` function called which gives it a chance to register a callback for AppDaemons's scheduler for a specific time.
 In this case we are using `run_at_sunrise()` and `run_at_sunset()` to register 2 separate callbacks.
 The argument `0` is the number of seconds offset from sunrise or sunset and can be negative or positive.
 For complex intervals it can be convenient to use Python's `datetime.timedelta` class for calculations.
 When sunrise or sunset occurs, the appropriate callback function, `sunrise_cb()` or `sunset_cb()`  is called which then makes a call to Home Assistant to turn the porch light on or off by activating a scene.
 The variables `args["on_scene"]` and `args["off_scene"]` are passed through from the configuration of this particular App, and the same code could be reused to activate completely different scenes in a different version of the App.

 ```python
 import appapi